1. Purpose Of This Document

 The philosophy behind the IIMHL Leadership Exchange is that once key leaders are linked together, they have the opportunity to begin collaborating and building an international partnership.
 The aim is to build relationships and networks that are mutually helpful for leaders, organizations and countries.
 The benefits of such a collaborative effort will cascade down to all staff and consumers.
 These benefits could include:

-Our 11th Leadership Exchange in 2015 was held across Canada and the USA with Matches on September 21st and 22nd followed by the Combined Meeting held in Vancouver, Canada on September 23rd to 25th.
+Our 12th Leadership Exchange in 2017 was held across Australia and New Zealand with Matches on February 27th and 28th followed by the Network Meeting held in Sydney, Australia from 1st to 3rd March.
 IIDL was also an integral part of this Exchange.

 The next Leadership Exchange will be: